-The primary input file of FAST v8.10.00a-bjj is the same as that of FAST v8.09.00a-bjj.
+The primary input file of FAST v8.10.00a-bjj is the same as that of FAST v8.09.00a-bjj, however the input files for the MAP and ServoDyn modules have been modified.

 The following differences occur in the primary input file of the ServoDyn module:

-The ServoDyn module has two additional inputs for the nacelle tuned-mass damper: CompNTMD and NTMDFile.
-There is also an additional comment line for this section.
+A tuned-mass damper section has been added.
+A new comment line and two additional inputs for the nacelle tuned-mass damper have been added: CompNTMD and NTMDfile.

-Switches for control modes have been standardized to the following:
+Switches for control modes PCMode, VSContrl, GenModel, HSSBrMode, and YCMode have been standardized to the following (note that not all switches are valid options for each control modes; see comments in sample input files):